-This section provides an estimate of the number of incidental takes proposed for authorization through this IHA, which will inform both NMFS' consideration of "small numbers" and the negligible impact determination.
+This section provides an estimate of the number of incidental takes authorized through this IHA, which will inform both NMFS' consideration of "small numbers" and the negligible impact determination.

-Harassment is the only type of take expected to result from these activities.
+Ĥarassment is the only type of take expected to result from these activities.
 Except with respect to certain activities not pertinent here, section 3(18) of the MMPA defines "harassment" as any act of pursuit, torment, or annoyance, which (i) has the potential to injure a marine mammal or marine mammal stock in the wild (Level A harassment); or (ii) has the potential to disturb a marine mammal or marine mammal stock in the wild by causing disruption of behavioral patterns, including, but not limited to, migration, breathing, nursing, breeding, feeding, or sheltering (Level B harassment).

 Authorized takes would be by Level B harassment only, in the form of disruption of behavioral patterns for individual marine mammals resulting from exposure to pile driving.
-Based on the nature of the activity and the anticipated effectiveness of the mitigation measures (i.e., shutdown discussed in detail below in Proposed Mitigation section, Level A harassment is neither anticipated nor proposed to be authorized.
+Based on the nature of the activity and the anticipated effectiveness of the mitigation measures (i.e., shutdown discussed in detail below in Mitigation section, Level A harassment is neither anticipated nor authorized.

-As described previously, no mortality is anticipated or proposed to be authorized for this activity.
+As described previously, no mortality is anticipated or authorized for the IHA.
 Below we describe how the take is estimated.

 Generally speaking, we estimate take by considering: (1) Acoustic thresholds above which NMFS believes the best available science indicates marine mammals will be behaviorally harassed or incur some degree of permanent hearing impairment; (2) the area or volume of water that will be ensonified above these levels in a day; (3) the density or occurrence of marine mammals within these ensonified areas; and, (4) and the number of days of activities.
 We note that while these basic factors can contribute to a basic calculation to provide an initial prediction of takes, additional information that can qualitatively inform take estimates is also sometimes available (e.g., previous monitoring results or average group size).
-Below, we describe the factors considered here in more detail and present the proposed take estimate.
+Below, we describe the factors considered here in more detail and present the authorized amount of take.